Week 01: LLM Review

 - Verify Everything: Always validate AI suggestions, especially statistical claims

-- Document Usage: Keep track of how AI helped – useful for methodology sections
+- Document Usage: Keep track of how AI helped – to learn (and for transparency)

 Red Lines: